iamvitalyo/Aphrodite-AGI/readme.txt

 sorry i a little weomg about our math but stil we can told -1 o 1 maybe normal formula of something always must return 0

-we can use our 3d to emulate but we can also emulate in our 2d what is circle 3d
+we can use our 3d to emulate but we can also emulate in our 2d what is circle 3d when head of 5 is 3

 Good luck, and dont forget to click "Star" button!